raihan512/REACT/COMPONENT/README.md

 Components are individual bits of code.
 Everything in react is a component.
 React components are the main feature of React.
 Components break down a large piece of UI design into small reusable UI components and render them when they are needed.
 <br/><br/>
 Components are two types and they are –
-1. tateless Component - functional component
+1. Stateless Component - functional component
 2. StateFull Component - class component